Voyage of the Brooklyn Saints: Mexican–American War

-San Francisco was "largely a Mormon town"
+San Francisco becomes "largely a Mormon town"

 Despite the early hardships and food shortages, in short order Brooklyn settlers helped to transform the village of Yerba Buena into a thriving city on the bay.
 Historian Hubert H. Bancroft wrote, "San Francisco became for a time very largely a Mormon town.
 All bear witness to the orderly and moral conduct of the saints, both on land and sea.
 They were honest and industrious citizens, even if clannish and peculiar."
 Within their first year, more than 100 permanent structures were built.
-Brooklyn settlers helped modify the shoreline (now the Embarcadero) to accommodate deep draft shipping.
+Brooklyn settlers helped modify the shoreline (now the Embarcadero) to accommodate deep-draft shipping.
 Some held seats on the city council, established San Francisco's first bank, library, English-speaking school and a newspaper, The California Star.

 New Hope

-To feed the incoming overland migration, crops needed to be planted as soon as possible after the Brooklyn landed.
-Samuel Brannan consulted a number of long-time residents of the San Francisco Bay area about a good location to establish an agricultural colony.
-At John Marsh's home, he met Ezekiel Merritt, a well known mountain man who had trapped in the area for many years.
-Merritt recommended flat, well watered land suitable for farming at the confluence of the Stanislaus and San Joaquin Rivers, He drew them a map.
+To feed the expected incoming overland migration, crops needed to be planted as soon as possible.
+Brannan consulted a number of longtime residents of the San Francisco Bay area about a good location to establish an agricultural colony.
+At John Marsh's home, he met Ezekiel Merritt, a well-known mountain man who had trapped in the area for many years.
+Merritt recommended flat, well watered land suitable for farming at the confluence of the Stanislaus and San Joaquin Rivers, and drew them a map.
 "Pathfinder" John C. Frémont had described that same area in positive terms.
 Using the joint funds of the Brooklyn passengers, Brannan purchased eighty acres that would be called New Hope.

+Ship Comet

-He also bought a ship's long boat from Brooklyns Captain Richardson to transport agricultural tools, seeds, supplies, and a mill stone to the location.
+At the advice of Marsh, Brannan also acquired a longboat to transport agricultural tools, seeds, supplies, and a mill stone to the location.
+This was converted to a sail launch and named the Comet.

+In the autumn of 1846, a few months after the Brooklyn pioneers had established themselves in Yerba Buena, 20 colonists boarded the Comet.
+It was the first known sailing launch to ascend the San Joaquin River to its navigation head.
+The route was circuitous, as it was difficult to find the proper channel through the twisting river branches across the Delta.
+At the point where thick tule reeds prevented further travel upriver, the men disembarked and carried their supplies the last six miles overland.